akretion/account-invoicing/account_invoice_supplierinfo_update/README.rst

 Known Issues / Roadmap
 ======================

-* This module does not manage correctly different if
+* This module does not manage correctly difference if
     * invoice line UoM are not the same as Supplierinfo UoM
-    * invoice line taxes are not the same as products taxes
+    * invoice line taxes are not the same as products taxes.
+(If one is marked as tax included in the price and the other is marked as tax excluded in the price)

 Credits
 =======